 Disable Touch actions

-Toggle on Disable Touch actions and from that point on, finger touches will only invoke gesture shortcuts.
+Toggle on Disable Touch actions.
+From this point on, finger touches will only invoke gesture shortcuts.
 You will no longer be able to Paint, Smudge, Erase, or do anything other than use gesture shortcuts with your fingers.

 Disable Undo and Redo